What is the ‘January Effect’ and Why Does it Happen?

 Therefore, in the final week of December, you can sell all your holdings and then start afresh in the new year.
 This will possibly see you buy new stocks during this period.

 Similar to this, some long-term investors use the concept of periodic arbitrage in their investments.
-In this, they attempt to buy the laggards stocks in the previous year hoping that they will rebound.
+In this, they attempt to buy laggards stocks in the previous year hoping that they will rebound.
 As a result, it is an often occurrence for these stocks to bounce back.

 The January effect also usually happens because of the enthusiasm among the investing community about the coming year.
 In this, if the stocks had a great year, they hope that the trend will continue.
 However, if they had a bad year, they hope that they will go through a rebound.

-How to spot trend early!
+Related » How to spot trends early!

 Finally, many people form New Year’s resolutions.
 The most common resolution is usually related to weight gain and weight loss.
-Also, a common goal for most people is on financial health.
+Also, a common goal for most people is financial health.
 Some plan to invest in the financial market, which leads to higher stock prices.

-Example of the January effect
+Examples of the January effect

 A bigger example of leverage is shown in the longer-term chart shown below.
 As you can see, the S&P 500, which tracks the biggest 500 companies in the United States, rose in January 2017, 2018, and 2019.
-However, it dropped in 2020, in part because of the confusion about the coronavirus cases and the trade war between China and the United States.

 The January Effect on Dow.
 Chart from Tradingview